Flights to China – Index

 - Check out flights that land in Beijing, Shanghai and Hong Kong because prices can differ greatly.
-For example in 2011 I noticed that flights between Shanghai-Milan and Rome-Beijing were always cheaper than Milan-Beijing and Rome-Shanghai.
+For example, once I noticed that flights between Shanghai-Milan and Rome-Beijing were always cheaper than Milan-Beijing and Rome-Shanghai.
 My theory is that both “Milan” and “Shanghai” are two cities that are business destinations and therefore the majority of the businessmen (and women) choose this route.
 This allows you to choose the best route and therefore lower the price.
 I won’t dwell too much on seeking a logical explanation because there are too many factors to keep in mind.
 By not ruling any option out at first glance, you’ll be sure to find the cheapest flight.
 At the same time, if you need to go to Beijing it doesn’t make any sense landing in Hong Kong, especially considering you’ll find yourself a 3-4 hour flight away.

 - Flights that make at least one stop (possibly in Dubai or Istanbul, depending on the airline you choose) are normally less expensive than direct flights.

 Here at SDC we don’t recommend using price comparison websites, such as Momondo, Kayak or Skyscanner, among others.
 Instead,

 we suggest to use search engines such as Vayama, Expedia or eDreams.

 Price comparison websites are platforms that compare the price of flights from multiple platforms and travel agencies.
 In other words, they don’t let you purchase plane tickets directly, but rather use third parties that offer this service.